 1. Purpose

 1.1.
-The purpose of the report is for the Audit and Governance Committee to review and comment on the proposed Investment Strategy for 2022/23 and review the in-year actual performance to 31st January 2022 against the prudential indicators included within the Treasury Management and Capital Strategies.
+The purpose of the report is for the Audit and Governance Committee to review the in year actual performance to 31st October 2021 against the prudential indicators included within the Treasury Management and Capital Strategies.

 2. Background